 7. Greater Use of In-Store Self Checkouts

 One example of store redesign has been increased use of self-checkouts (often allied with contactless payments).
-According to the Verizon Look Forward study, 23% of the respondents now use self-checkout.

 8. Increase in Contactless Payments

 Contactless payments will continue to grow in popularity in the future.
 The market for contactless payment terminals is project to be worth more than $40 billion in 2026, indicating a CAGR of 21.8%.

 The market for contactless payment transactions is also projected to see significant growth.
 A Douglas Insights report estimates that the industry will have a CAGR of nearly 44% between 2018 and 2027.
 What is fueling this growth?
 The report cites several main market drivers, which include the growing use of smartphones and the advent of new technology (5G and blockchain).